Life Care Plan

 • Severe Burns

-Required Medical Records and Information to Prepare a Life Care Plan
+Required Medical Records and Documentation for Life Care Plans

 Preparing a Life Care Plan Report for Attorneys

-Let OAS prepare a comprehensive Life Care Plan for your catastrophically injured clients.
-OAS will handle all of the research, provide thorough, detailed data, and will provide your law firm with the information necessary to support the facts of your case.
+OAS is your trusted partner in preparing Life Care Plans for catastrophically injured clients.
+We handle the complex research, provide detailed data, and deliver the critical insights your law firm needs to support your case.

 “Know the Value of Your Case!™”